riflechess/riflechess.github.io/stp/summaries/Planning_Commission_Meeting.md

 date:
 ---
 #### Meeting Info
-* **Meeting Type:** Planning Commission Meeting
+**Meeting Type:** Planning Commission Meeting **Date/Time:** Friday, July 25th (time not specified) **Context:** The meeting is a continuation of the Planning Commission's regular session.
-* **Date/Time:** July 11th (no specific time mentioned)
-* **Purpose:** Review of minutes from May 30th meeting, approval of zoning committee items, public hearing on traditional neighborhood zoning text
-* **Location:** Saint Paul City Hall

 #### Summary
-The meeting began with the approval of minutes from the May 30th Planning Commission meeting.
-The next item was a presentation by Commissioner Nacre (presumably Noecker) regarding the zoning committee's recommendations.
+The meeting began with the approval of the minutes from the previous meeting on July 11th.
+Commissioner Syed pointed out a clerical error in the minutes regarding the mayor's office presentation on the 2025 budget, which did not occur.
+The minutes were subsequently corrected and approved by a vote of 4-1 (Commissioner Martinson abstaining).

-Three items were approved unanimously:

-1. 1944 Rental Hall: A reception hall rental proposal for approval on a specific property, recommended for approval.
-2. 2284 7th Street West: An official use permit for commercial use conversion to residential use, with conditions.
-3. 1190 James: The reuse of a large structure as a wellness center, with concerns around parking.

-The zoning committee also discussed the Energy Park Commercial Development District, which was found to be in compliance with the comprehensive plan.
-A motion was made to recommend its expansion, and it passed unanimously.

-A public hearing on traditional neighborhood zoning text took place, with several speakers expressing support for the study and proposed changes.
-The speakers included Luke Hansen from Sustain Saint Paul, who suggested expanding the T-districts around the city and simplifying the zoning code.

-The Planning Commission voted to close the public hearing and take it under advisement.
-Commissioner Riley proposed a motion to support an additional study on expanding traditional neighborhood districts, but it was tabled for consideration in the Comprehensive Neighborhood Planning Committee (CNPC).

-Other business items included a report from Commissioner Risberg regarding the Transportation Committee's next meeting and a discussion about new business, including the 2026 budget process and engagement from the mayor's office.
+The chair announced that Commissioner Kadir's last meeting was on July 25th as he will be pursuing his degree in design and urban ecologies at the New York New School.

+The Zoning Committee reported three items:

+* A final report on NCUP, reestablishing a non-performing commercial use general store.
+This item passed unanimously.
+* A conditional use permit for a shelter serving up to 24 adult residents and minor children.
+The application included a modification of the minimum distance requirement from 20 feet to 1,037 feet.
+Commissioner Tagiaf mentioned that this was a unanimous decision in the Zoning Committee.
+The motion to adopt the software as written passed with no opposition.
+* A traditional use permit for an emergency housing facility for families.
+This item had two options: allowing more than 16 residents or setting a limit of 60 families plus Interfaith Action living on-site for operational purposes.
+Commissioner Riley suggested adding language to address concerns about staffing and services provided by the shelter.

+The motion to recommend approval subject to the condition that not more than 80 families are served passed with no opposition.

+In other business, the Planning Commission discussed the Hamlin Midway neighborhood plan update and held a public hearing.
+The hearing was closed, and the record was left open until July 28th for additional written testimony.

+The mayor's office presented an activity on the 2026 budget process and engagement.
+Commissioners participated in the exercise and were encouraged to share their feedback with the mayor's office.